-The ARCP includes 14 Soldier Recovery Units (SRUs) - formerly Warrior Transition Units (WTUs) - on Army installations throughout the United States.
-Soldiers with complex medical conditions that require extensive case management shall be referred for assignment or attachment to a SRU.
-When continued service in the Army is not an option, the SRU will facilitate reintegration into civilian society and the civilian workforce.
+The ARCP includes 14 Soldier Recovery Units (SRUs) - formerly Warrior Transition Units (WTUs) - on Army installations throughout the United States, as well as a Recovery Care Coordination element.
+Soldiers with complex medical conditions that require extensive case management shall be referred for assignment or attachment to an SRU.
+The objective of assignment to the SRU is to enhance care and improve the transition of wounded, ill, and injured soldiers back into military duty.
+When continued service in the Army is not an option, the SRU facilitates reintegration into civilian society and the civilian workforce.

-Soldiers are eligible for the ARCP when the Triad of Leadership (TOL) (comprising of the installation deputy commander or designee (but no lower than an O-6), the designated military treatment facility TOL representative, and the SRU commander) reviews their medical cases for complex case management determination.
-Complex case management is based on a soldier who has or is anticipated to receive a profile of more than six-month duration, with duty limitations that preclude the soldier from training or contributing to unit mission accomplishment; the complexity of the soldier's condition requires either medical case management or the soldier's psychological condition is evaluated by a qualified licensed medical or behavioral health provider as posing a substantial danger to self or others if the soldier remains in the parent unit.
+Soldiers are eligible for the ARCP when the Triad of Leadership (TOL), which is comprised of the installation commander or designee (but no lower than an O-6), the designated military treatment facility TOL representative, and the SRU commander, reviews their medical cases for complex case management determination.
+Complex case management is based on a soldier who has or is anticipated to receive a profile of more than six-month duration with duty limitations that preclude the soldier from training or contributing to unit mission accomplishment.
+Solddiers may also be eligible if the complexity of the Soldier's condition requires either medical case management or the soldier's psychological condition is evaluated by a qualified licensed medical or behavioral health provider as posing a substantial danger to self or others if the soldier remains in the parent unit.